-All Staff have a general duty to take responsibility for the health and safety of themselves, of other members of staff and of pupils.
-They have a duty to request specific health and safety training.

-Staff Practice must set a good example to both staff and pupils and be consistent with workshop rules over the wearing of PPE.

-All staff selecting equipment for purchase will check that it is safe and suitable for the intended purpose (to comply with the Provision and Use of Work Equipment Regulations).
-Advice on safety and suitability is sought from CLEAPSS, the local authority [health & safety], through publications and directly with the organisation.

-Danes Hill accepts the duty to provide all PPE including eye protection, gloves, protective footwear, ear protectors, face masks, overalls and aprons for employees where the risk assessment requires them (Personal Protective Equipment at Work Regulations).
+- 32.1 All Staff have a general duty to take responsibility for the health and safety of themselves, of other members of staff and of pupils.
+They have a duty to request specific health and safety training. - 32.2 Staff Practice must set a good example to both staff and pupils and be consistent with workshop rules over the wearing of PPE. - 32.3 All staff selecting equipment for purchase will check that it is safe and suitable for the intended purpose (to comply with the Provision and Use of Work Equipment Regulations).
+Advice on safety and suitability is sought from CLEAPSS, the local authority (health & safety), through publications and directly with the organisation. - 32.4 Danes Hill accepts the duty to provide all PPE including eye protection, gloves, protective footwear, ear protectors, face masks, overalls and aprons for employees where the risk assessment requires them (Personal Protective Equipment at Work Regulations).
 Eye protection must be worn by all staff and students when using any machine or when soldering using soldering irons.
 Prescription safety spectacles are to be ordered where necessary and the employer will meet the cost of the safety features.
-The employer expects eye protection to be available for pupils and visitors whenever the risk assessment requires them.
-Face shields and Nitrite Gloves are provided by the employer to chemical-splash standard are worn whenever there is a risk using chemicals.
+The employer expects eye protection to be available for pupils and visitors whenever the risk

-Any user who discovers a hazardous defect in an item of equipment must report it, both verbally and in writing to their Head of Department and Health and Safety Officer.

-All staff must use all guards and other safety devices on machines and other equipment at all times.
+- assessment requires them.
+Face shields and Nitrite Gloves are provided by the employer to chemical-splash standard are worn whenever there is a risk using chemicals. - 32.5 Any user who discovers a hazardous defect in an item of equipment must report it, both verbally and in writing to their Head of Department and Head of Compliance or DFO. - 32.6 All staff must use all guards and other safety devices on machines and other equipment at all times.
 Under no circumstances should any guard or other safety device be removed or not used to enable a task to be done.
 Any operation which cannot be done with guards and other safety devices in place must not be done.

-33. Prevention or Control of Legionellosis
+33.Prevention or Control of Legionellosis

-The Estates Director is responsible for ensuring a Water Risk Assessment is reviewed as advised and for the quality control of the water supplied to the different buildings.
-The Estates Director will ensure that the Legionella risk assessment is reviewed on a regular basis as advised by competent contractors.

-Regular flushing through of little used outlets will be carried out weekly, monthly temperature testing will take place and descaling carried out regularly.
-Records of these checks will be maintained, and any items found to be out of scope will be actioned.

-Contractors will carry out regular maintenance visits including inspecting tanks at least annually.
+- 33.1 The Estates Director is responsible for ensuring a Water Risk Assessment is reviewed as advised and for the quality control of the water supplied to the different buildings.
+The Estates Director will ensure that the Legionella risk assessment is reviewed on a regular basis as advised by competent contractors. - 33.2 Regular flushing through of little used outlets will be carried out weekly, monthly temperature testing will take place and descaling carried out regularly.
+Records of these checks will be maintained, and any items found to be out of scope will be actioned. - 33.3 Contractors will carry out regular maintenance visits including inspecting tanks at least annually.

-34. Risk Assessment Policy
+34.Risk Assessment Policy